oddbird/oddsite/content/work/index.rst

       - 'Brand design and documentation'
 summary: |
   **Do you need help developing a web application?**
-  We provide extensive experience in *product development*, *branding*, *user-experience design*, and *user testing* – with a strong commitment to collaborative process, user needs, and well-tested, carefully architected,
+  We provide extensive expertise in *product development*, *branding*, *user-experience design*, and *usability testing* – with a strong commitment to collaborative process, user needs, and well-tested, carefully architected,